Why8n/dotfiles/windows/terminal/ReadMe.md

 When [terminal] has been installed,using `wt.exe` to launch it.

 [terminal]'s configuration file path: `$env:LocalAppData\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\settings.json`\

 specifically,the concrete path is:`C:\Users\<yourname>\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\settings.json`

-another way to open `settings.json`` is:
+another way to open `settings.json` is:
 1. In the tab bar, click the `⌵` button to view the available shells.
 2. Click *Settings* from the dropdown list.

 For an introduction to the various settings, see [Using Json Settings][UsingJsonSettings].
 The list of valid settings can be found in the [settings.json documentation][SettingsSchema] section.

-**Notice**: actually,there are two configuration files for [terminal]:`default.json` and `settings.json`.Users should only be concerned with the content of the `settings.json`,which contains their customizations.The `default.json` file is only provided as a reference of what the default settings are.To view the default settings file, click on the "Settings" button while holding the `Alt` key.
+**Notice**: actually,there are two configuration files for [terminal]:`default.json` and `settings.json`.
+Users should only be concerned with the content of the `settings.json`,which contains their customizations.
+The `default.json` file is only provided as a reference of what the default settings are.
+To view the default settings file, click on the "Settings" button while holding the `Alt` key.

 Others
 ------